Augmentations of Forman's Ricci Curvature and their Applications in Community Detection: Curvature definitions

 Ollivier introduced a notion of discrete Ricci curvature for metric spaces in \cite{ollivier2007Riccimetricspaces}; this setting includes graphs with the shortest-path metric between vertices.
 Aside from a metric, Ollivier's curvature also requires a choice of probability distributions $\mu_v$ -- one for each vertex $v$ in the case of a graph -- which can be thought of as open balls around points in the space.
 A common choice for graphs is the uniform distribution over the neighbors $\text{neigh}(v)$ of a vertex \cite{sia2019ollivier, tian2023mixed}

 where $\deg(v)=\vert\text{neigh}(v)\vert$ is the number of neighbors of $v$.
 With this data, the \emph{Ollivier-Ricci curvature} (ORC) $\mathcal{O}(e)$ of an edge $e=(v_1,v_2)$ is defined as

-where $d$ is the shortest-path distance between vertices and $W_1$ denotes the Wasserstein distance (also called earth mover's distance in discrete settings) between measures on a metric space; see \cite{ollivier2007Riccimetricspaces, ollivier2009RicciMarkovchains} for details.\\
+where $d$ is the shortest-path distance between vertices (in this case $=1$) and $W_1$ denotes the Wasserstein distance (also called earth mover's distance in discrete settings) between measures on a metric space; see \cite{ollivier2007Riccimetricspaces, ollivier2009RicciMarkovchains} for details.\\

-Geometrically, the ORC compares the distance between the end points of an edge to the distance between balls at the end points of the edge.
+Geometrically, the ORC compares the distance between the end points of an edge to the distance between the balls centered at said end points.
 If $v_1$ and $v_2$ share many neighbors or have many edges between their neighborhoods, the distance between $\mu_{v_1}$ and $\mu_{v_2}$ will be small and so $\mathcal{O}(e)\approx 1$.
 On the other hand, if the neighborhoods of $v_1$ and $v_2$ are poorly connected, the distance between $\mu_{v_1}$ and $\mu_{v_2}$ will be large and $\mathcal{O}(e)$ will be small and potentially negative.
-In the context of community structure in a network (see Section \ref{sec:CurvGaps}), this explains why we expect larger ORC within a community than between communities: the neighborhoods of two vertices at the end of an edge are better connected within than between communities.
+In the context of network community structure, this explains why we expect larger ORC within than between communities: the neighborhoods of two vertices at the ends of an edge are better connected if the edge is contained in a single community.
+In particular, the threshold value 0 has been previously used in ORC-based community detection to discriminate between inter- and intra-community edges, see \cite{sia2019ollivier} for a more detailed discussion.